BlinkTagInc/gtfs-to-html/www/docs/configuration.md

 ## coordinatePrecision

-{Integer} The number of decimal places to include in the latitude and longitude of coordinates in GeoJSON used in maps. **Optional.** Omit to avoid any rounding. `5` is a reasonable value (about 1.1 meters).
+{Number} The number of decimal places to include in the latitude and longitude of coordinates in GeoJSON used in maps. **Optional.** Omit to avoid any rounding. `5` is a reasonable value (about 1.1 meters).

 ```json
 "coordinatePrecision": 5